-Jacki Airamé at work in her inspired garden in Mariposa, CA (date unknown)
+Jacqueline Airamé at work in her garden in Mariposa, CA (date unknown)

 Coming home late one evening,

 I found a message on my voice mail.
-I didn’t know the caller, but the next morning I returned her call.
-Jan Peters is eighty, she told me, and an artist.
-She wanted me to know about a remarkable garden in the little town of Mariposa not far from Yosemite.
-It's about a three-hour drive from the Bay Area.
-It was being destroyed, bulldozed.
-"Soon, nothing will be left," she said with some emotion.
-"Could you go up there and see what's left?
-When you see it, I think you'll agree it was worth the effort.
-It's just a terrible shame it's disappearing with hardly anyone knowing about it.
-My friend, Jackie Airamé, built the garden over a period of thirty-five years!"
+I didn’t know Jan Peters, but next morning I returned her call.
+"I'm eighty, she told me, and an artist."
+Jan wanted me to know about a unique garden in the little town of Mariposa not far from Yosemite - about a three-hour drive from the Bay Area.

 The more I heard, the more intrigued I became.